dbeley/reddit_bestof/README.md

 Work-in-progress.

-`reddit_bestof` is a python tool generating the reports at */r/BestOfFrance2*.
-It is designed to be as generic as possible, so feel free to use it.
+`reddit_bestof` is a python tool used to generate the reports at **/r/BestOfFrance2**.

+It is designed to be as generic as possible.

 ## Configuration

-Rename `praw_sample.ini` to `praw.ini` and enter your informations in it (create a developer script at https://old.reddit.com/prefs/apps/).
+Rename `praw_sample.ini` to `praw.ini` and put your informations in it.
+You can create an API dev script at https://old.reddit.com/prefs/apps/.

 ## Installation